We’re honoured to invite women and those who identify as women of all ages to take part in Red Tent: Held in Community.

 The red tent is a metaphorical place where women come together to create community.
 It is a container, a relationship.
-Something culture has forgotten; it is a circle, a spiral, as an experience, and discussion.
+Something culture has forgotten; it is a circle, a spiral, an experience, and discussion.
 When women come together and hear each other's stories hold one another up in coherence and grace we create road maps to infinite ways of being, possibilities embodied in a life lived.

 It is an art and community event in three parts: